ChaseBianchi/Reddit-Bot/README.md

 Bot crawls a subreddit to serve requested data to users by parsing comments for keywords.

 ## Technology 👨‍💻
-*Python
+-Python for general scripting
-*SQLite3 - database stores comments that have been replied to, preventing duplicates *Python Reddit API Wrapper(PRAW) - streamlines interacting with Reddit API
+-SQLite3 database stores comments that have been replied to, preventing duplicates -Python Reddit API Wrapper(PRAW) streamlines interacting with Reddit API

 ## Config 🛠
 Reddit login credentials are stored in a seperate file, and pulled in like the example below.
 See [PRAW](https://praw.readthedocs.io/en/stable/) documentation for setting your credentials.